peasy/peasy-js-samples/README.md

 ![peasy](https://www.dropbox.com/s/2yajr2x9yevvzbm/peasy3.png?dl=0&raw=1)

-# Showcases a middle tier built with peasy-js and consumed by multiple client consumers
+### Showcases a middle tier built with peasy-js.

-A full implementation of a middle tier built using the [peasy-js framework](https://github.com/peasy/peasy-js) and sample consumer clients (WPF, Web API, and ASP.NET MVC) can be found here.
+A full implementation of a middle tier built using the [peasy-js framework](https://github.com/peasy/peasy-js) and consumed by nodejs can be found here.
 You can clone the repo or download the entire solution as a [zip](https://github.com/peasy/peasy-js-samples/archive/master.zip).

-The sample application is a ficticious order entry / inventory management system and provides a nodejs client.
+The sample application is a ficticious order entry / inventory management system web api.
 All efforts were made to keep this application as simple as possible to keep the focus on how a middle tier is written with peasy-js and consumed by multiple clients.

-The easiest way to get up and running is to set either the WPF project or the ASP.NET MVC project as the startup project and run the application.
-By default, these projects are configured to use in-memory implementations of the [data proxies](https://github.com/peasy/Peasy.NET/wiki/Data-Proxy).
+By default, this project is configured to use in-memory implementations of the [data proxies](https://github.com/peasy/peasy-js/wiki/Data-Proxy).
 However, there is a multitude of configuration possibilities.
 The [configurations](https://github.com/peasy/Samples#configurations) section provides details on setting up many potential configurations.

+### Requirements

+1.) [nodejs](https://nodejs.org/) - this application is a nodejs application and requires nodejs to be installed 2.) [postman](https://www.getpostman.com/), [fiddler](https://www.telerik.com/download/fiddler), [cURL](https://curl.haxx.se/download.html), or similar - these tools can help to easily hit http endpoints
+3.) [mongodb](https://www.mongodb.com/) (optional) - this application by default is configured to work with in-memory data proxies, however, you easily swap data proxies to interact with a mongodb instance if desired.

+### Running the application

+The sample web api is a nodejs application that consumes middle tier logic written with peasy-js.
+From a command line, run:

+node index.src

 ### SQL Server Setup